M1n-74316D65/Pastol/README.md

     pastol --setuser your_username --setapikey your_api_key
     ```
 2. Exampe as adam.

     ```sh
     pastel --setuser adam --setapikey a321dwageaawdwadw
     ```

+    Your API key is stored locally in the config file.
+    Linux example path:

+    ```sh
+    .config/pastol/config.toml
+    ```

 - OPTIONAL: Set all the new or updated pastebin to unlisted/hidden.